burakarslan4/recursive-dns-checking-tool/README.md

 # bulk-recursive-dns
 **Script Purpose:**

+**This script detects recursive DNS queries on a network and sends an email with the IP addresses that respond to those queries.
+This helps enhance network security by preemptively addressing potentially malicious requests.**

 This script is designed to perform the following tasks:

 1-) It reads a list of IP subnets.